The Hidden Health Dangers of Acidosis

 - Lima Beans

 When Avoiding Acidosis and Promoting Optimal Health, Balance is Key

 You may notice that many of the options in the Acidosis list, such as yogurt, have some highly beneficial qualities in spite of having a negative impact on Acid/Alkaline Balance.
-You don’t have to avoid the foods in the first list altogether.
+You don't have to avoid the foods in the first list altogether.
 Your diet gameplan is essential to reduce consumption of foods on the top menu and eat more of the foods on the bottom list.
 Luckily, many (though not all) foods in the Alkaline list are low in calories and high in nutrients.
-By working from both sides, you can still eat foods you love while combatting your underlying pH Balance issues!
+By working from both sides, you can still eat the foods you love while combatting your underlying pH Balance issues!